DENIOS INC

 Safety in the Cannabis Industry

 As more states around the country legalize cannabis recreationally and medicinally, cannabis-related facilities must consider how to be safe and legally compliant.
-Different types of cannabis facilities will require different safety measures.
+Different types of cannabis facilities will require additional safety measures.

 These hazards include egress, carbon dioxide enrichment, and cannabis extraction processes.
-Extraction processes vary, but can include the use of explosive materials.
+Extraction processes vary but can consist of the use of explosive materials and harmful chemicals.

 Safety Concerns in Processing Facilities

-Carbon dioxide is commonly injected to rooms with cannabis plants.
+Carbon dioxide is commonly injected into rooms with cannabis plants.
 These chemicals must be safely dispensed.
-According to the NPFA, "The extraction process is commonly completed by using a solvent, such as LP-gas or carbon dioxide, to strip the oils holding these chemicals from plant clippings."
+The NPFA states, "The extraction process is commonly completed using a solvent, such as LP-gas or carbon dioxide, to strip the oils holding these chemicals from plant clippings."

 Some common issues with extraction rooms, as defined by the NFPA, are listed below: